 St. Kate's guides an inclusive, diverse and supportive community of students invested in more than just your academic success: our community helps you connect with your purpose.
 We provide each of our students with the resources, connections and opportunities they need to develop the knowledge and empowerment to transcend what they thought was possible.
 Our students know that when they come to St. Kate’s, they aren't just going to be taking classes for the sake of getting a degree.
 They are rooted in something larger and more meaningful.

-St. Kate’s offers a range of majors in three areas: The School of Business; The School of Humanities, Arts, and Sciences; and the Henrietta Schmoll School of Health.
+St. Kate’s offers a range of majors in four areas: The School of Business; The School of Humanities, Arts, and Sciences; The School of Nursing; and the Henrietta Schmoll School of Health Sciences.
 With programs grounded in liberal arts education, St. Kate’s prepares students to solve issues in a complex world by developing their skills to challenge assumptions, think critically and communicate clearly — skills employers are always looking for.
 Thriving within the campus community are a free-flowing exchange of ideas, perspectives and life stories as well as field work, internships, fellowships, study abroad opportunities and collaborative projects with faculty.

 I’ve always been passionate about social advocacy, especially for disability rights, since middle school when I would write letters to the school board arguing for desegregation of special education.
 St. Kate’s has given me invaluable opportunities to explore that passion and act on it.
 I’ve grown more assertive and empowered as a Katie —and I look forward to future opportunities to expand my advocacy skills.